scipy-conference/scipy_proceedings/papers/anton_malakhov/00_amalakhov.rst

 Numba is a Just-In-Time compiler (JIT) based on LLVM :cite:`llvm`.
 It aims to close the gap in performance between Python and statically typed, compiled languages like C/C++, which also have popular implementation based on LLVM.

-Numba implements the notion of universal functions (ufunc, a scalar function which can used for precessing arrays as well) defined in Scipy :cite:`ufunc` and extends it to a computation kernel that can be not only mapped onto arrays but also spread the work across multiple cores.
+Numba implements the notion of universal functions (ufunc, a scalar function which can be used for processing arrays as well) defined in Scipy :cite:`ufunc` and extends it to a computation kernel that can be not only mapped onto arrays but also spread the work across multiple cores.
 The original Numba version implements it using pool of native threads and simple work-sharing scheduler, which coordinates work distribution between them.
 If used in a parallel numeric Python application, it adds the third thread pool to the existing threading mess.
 Thus, our strategy was to put it on top of common Intel |R| TBB runtime as well.